 If you have the budget, you can always expand your reach on new listing leads.
 As mentioned before, 80 percent of these leads have not made a decision yet on their mover.
 Since direct mail averages a 1 to 3 percent response rate, more mailings equal more calls.

-In our experience movers that have re-mailed to older leads have not seen a significant increase in the response rate.
-However, it is a good way to remind homeowners about your business and catch the homeowners that are still considering what mover to hire.
+The new listing mailing is key, but mailing to pending listings is a good way to remind homeowners about your business and catch the homeowners that are still considering what mover to hire.